-Patent pending is often misunderstood by inventors and competitors.
+Inventors and competitors often misunderstand patent pending.
 Inventors will mark their products with “Patent Pending” thinking that no one else can copy their invention.
-This would be incorrect.
+This understanding would be incorrect.

 Competitors might see this and ignore the patent pending notice.
-This would be foolish.
+This ignorance would be foolish.

 Patent pending notice is something you’ll come across in time, so it helps to know the meaning.
 Curious about the ins and outs of patent pending?
 I did extensive research to provide you the answer.

 So, what does patent pending mean?
-Patent pending means that a patent application on an invention has been filed with the USPTO.
-It does not mean that the invention has necessarily been patented.
+Patent pending means that an inventor has filed a patent application on the invention with the USPTO.
+The USPTO has not necessarily patented the invention yet.
 A benefit of patent pending is that it establishes a priority date.
-Also, provisional patent rights, which may be asserted against competitors, is granted to the inventor after publication.
+Also, provisional patent rights is granted to the inventor after publication.

 - 1. Definition of patent pending